AzureInterface/azure-infrastructure-class/Monday/Lab1/README.md

 # Lab1 - Configure Your Azure Cloud Shell

-1. Launch Cloud Shell from the top navigation of the Azure portal (select bash)
+1. Launch Cloud Shell from shell.azure.com and select Bash.
 2. Select "Create storage" to create a storage account and Azure file share
 3. Run "az account list" to view your subscription details
 4. Persist data to your cloud shell.
 Create a text file (you can drag and drop) in /home/username/ and make sure that you can see it in the file share in your cloud shell storage account